 The picture has to be taken the week of the theme.
 This isn’t a curate your pictures challenge.
 This is a get your butt off the couch (my personal experience) and put your camera in your hands challenge.
 Don’t send me a picture of you next to the Eiffel Tower, when I know you were in Iowa all week.
 I will point out that I have let that slide some in the past.
 I will not in the future.
 Since it is literally about the only rule.

 Your submission needs to be emailed to firstname.lastname@example.org by 11 AM on the Monday of the challenge due date.

 I now allow people to text me their submissions.
 In the past, I had made exceptions for a couple people that aren’t real computer savvy, even though it was an inconvenience for me and required at least 3 extra steps for me.
 I am now lifting that embargo because I have a streamline way of uploading photos.
 I’m not giving out my phone number, but if you have it, you can text me.

 It should be pointed out that this blog auto-publishes at 12:01 on Mondays.
 So it wouldn’t hurt to get your picture in earlier.

 That is it, them’s the rules.

 A MESSAGE FROM THE PHOTOGRAPHY 139 SHAMELESS SELF-PROMOTION DIVISION

 Nobody showed class, taste, and sophistication this week by signing up for a Photography 139 email subscription.
 I’ll try and do better next week.

 That’s all I got for today, so if the good Lord’s willin’ and the creek don’t rise, we will commune right here again next Monday.
-Hopefully it will be a very monochrome Monday!
+Hopefully it will be a very faceless Monday!